 - Fillers for cheeks.
 Juvederm and Restylane can be used to recontour the face and restore lost volume to the cheeks, cheekbones and chin.

-During the hands-on portion of this course, students are placed in small groups – 5 students to instructor ratio – no more than a few feet from the training bed.
-They will watch live demonstrations from the instructor, watch their fellow peers inject and inject patients that we provide for a real life experience.
+Our courses are divided into two sections: didactic and hands-on training.
+During the classroom portion, students learn about facial anatomy, patient selection and pre- and post-patient care.
+Students are placed in small groups – 5 students to instructor ratio – no more than a few feet from the training bed during clinical hands-on training.
+They will watch lie demonstrations from the instructor, watch their peers perform treatments and inject patients themselves.
+When it comes to hands-on training, we set ourselves a part from other schools, because we have a dedicated team that works around the clock to provide students with scheduled clients for real world experience.

-Our CME/CE course is a wonderful opportunity for doctors who want to expand their practice and increase revenue by adding Botox/other injectables and laser treatments as they are cash-based procedures.
-Many RNs take this course to broaden their skill set and gain supplemental income or start a new full time career as a cosmetic nurse.
+Botox training is a wonderful opportunity for doctors who want to expand their practice and increase revenue by adding Botox/other injectables and laser treatments as they are cash-based procedures.
+Many RNs take these courses to broaden their skill set and gain supplemental income or start a new full time career as a cosmetic nurse.